fr33n0w/rBrowser/README.md

 - Before launching the script or the Docker image, you need a full configured and working instance of Reticulum,
 - At least one TCPClientInterface in your ./reticulum/config file to access NomadNetwork

-- You don't need to run RNS manually, just make sure your instance is working and can connect to Reticulum Network!
+NOTE: You don't need to run RNS manually, just make sure your instance is working and can connect to Reticulum Network!

 ## Install Option 1: Run from terminal